 No Ethiopian project had ever drawn that kind of attention at Annecy.
 The wins put a country with no formal animation industry onto buyers’ maps.

-Semafor Africa described the moment as East African animators breaking onto the global stage, in an African industry whose established hubs sit in Lagos, Cape Town and Cairo.
-The prize list now has an Addis Ababa address on it.
+Semafor Africa described the moment as East African animators breaking onto the global stage.
+Africa’s established hubs sit in Lagos, Cape Town and Cairo, and now the prize list has an Addis Ababa address on it.

 The film Disney noticed

-Written and directed by Minasie Terefe, with artwork by Milkias Yitref, Ephrem Terefe and Ermias Assefa, the short follows four siblings who turn a quiet Sunday morning into an adventure while trying not to wake their mother.
-It is drawn from the team’s own childhood Sundays.
+Minasie Terefe wrote and directed the short, with artwork by Milkias Yitref, Ephrem Terefe and Ermias Assefa.
+It follows four siblings who turn a quiet Sunday morning into an adventure while trying not to wake their mother, drawn from the team’s own childhood Sundays.

 Terefe trained as an architect before leaving the profession for animation, and his studio’s earlier short, Endegna, toured several international festivals.
 The new film has now secured a development option for a series adaptation with Disney Channel and Disney+.